CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-node-price-reconcilitation-methodology.md

 # AWS Node Price Reconciliation Methodology

-Kubecost is capable of aggregating the costs of EC2 compute resources over a given timeframe with a specified duration step size.
-To achieve this, Kubecost uses Athena queries to gather usage data points with differing price models.
+nOps is capable of aggregating the costs of EC2 compute resources over a given timeframe with a specified duration step size.
+To achieve this, nOps uses Athena queries to gather usage data points with differing price models.
 The result of this process is a list of resources with their cost by timeframe.

 ## Athena queries